juntossomosmais/auth0-samples/README.md

 - **product-a-regular-web-app**: A sample application that represents some sort of product written in Python using [Django as template engine](https://docs.djangoproject.com/en/4.0/topics/templates/).
 - **product-b-regular-web-app**: A sample application that represents some sort of product written in C# using [ASP.NET Core MVC](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-6.0).
 - **product-c-single-page-app**: A sample application that represents some sort of product written in JavaScript using [Next.js](https://nextjs.org/).
+- **django-api**: API responsible for manage user properties.
+It's written in Python using Django and [DRF](https://www.django-rest-framework.org/).

 [The Authorization Code grant type](https://auth0.com/docs/authorization/flows/authorization-code-flow) is used by the products to authenticate the user.